tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 For each process, the driver keeps track of the advertising interval as well as the time of its last advertising event.
 As soon as it finishes an advertising event, the driver looks through the processes, computes which advertising event is next, and sets a shared alarm to fire at that point.

 When the alarm fires, the driver knows that it needs to perform an advertisement for some process, so it, again, looks through the processes to find which process the alarm was initiated for, and advertises on its behalf.

 It's possible for processes to have overlapping advertising events.
 In practice this is rare as the driver adds an additional random delay between advertising events (as required by the Bluetooth specification).
 Nonetheless, collisions are sometimes unavoidable, and in those cases, the driver simply chooses one process to advertise for and re-schedules the others.
 In principle, it could be possible to prioritize processes that have advertised least recently, but we have not yet implemented such a mechanism.

 ## Let's see a demo!

 So how can you actually use this?

 Below is code for a Tock process to advertise a device name every 100ms.
-I programmed this process on a NRF52 development kit, as well as three others with slightly different names and advertising every 300 ms, 20 ms and 1 second, respectively.
+I programmed this process on a nRF52 development kit, alongside three others with slightly modified names, and set to advertise every 300 ms, 20 ms and 1 second, respectively.

 ```c